 NordVPN has 22 servers on Russian soil (some of them with P2P support), along with a few servers in the neighboring countries on the western side.
 In terms of performance, the service delivered very pleasing speeds, almost equaling our usual rates with the VPN turned off.
 There are some nicely designed native clients for both mobile and desktop devices that include a number of connection options and more advanced features.

 This provider is one of the best in the business when it comes to security.
 NordVPN incorporates all the usual security protocols, along with the option for a dedicated IP, customizable kill switch, plus double data encryption (passing your traffic through two separate VPN servers) and Onion over VPN.

-Additionally, NordVPN says that it doesn’t monitor online activity so the user’s data is not logged or stored, although the provider’s policy regarding session logging leaves some room for doubt.
+Additionally, NordVPN says that it doesn’t monitor online activity so the user’s data is not logged or stored.
 Customer service is available 24/7 through live chat, email or a ticket system.

 One obvious downside is the monthly plan which is rather expensive.
-Another not-so-obvious flaw is the 3-day free trial, mainly because it’s mysteriously hidden away on the website – grab it here.
-All plans come with a 30-day no-hassle money-back guarantee and the best bet is the two-year plan which comes at a really affordable price.
+Another not-so-obvious flaw is the 3-day free trial, mainly because it’s mysteriously hidden away on the website.
+All plans come with a 30-day no-hassle money-back guarantee and the best bet is the three-year plan which comes at a really affordable price.
 The packages available are:

 Number of servers: 700+ | Server locations: 70+ | IP addresses: 200,000+ | Maximum devices supported: 3-5

 [Save 40%] Until July 31, 2018, get 40% off VyprVPN's annual plans, just in time to boost up your coverage of the 2018 World Cup in Russia.
 VyprVPN is a fast, highly secure VPN without third-parties, all for as little as $36.00 for the first year.
 Get VyprVPN here.